matteboro/cfg/README.md

+# CFG
-# simple cfg compiler and interpreter in C for a made up language
+simple cfg compiler and interpreter in C for a made up language